Three Great Campaigns of the Wanli Emperor

 A significant uprising led by Yang Yinglong, the chieftain of the Miao tribes located on the border of the Ming provinces of Huguang, Guizhou, and Sichuan in southwest China.
 The Ming authorities had been facing issues with Yang Yinglong since 1587, and the conflict escalated into open fighting in 1590.
 This continued with intermittent breaks until 1600.
 In 1599, after the conclusion of the war in Korea, the Ming government appointed Li Hualong, an official with military experience, to suppress the rebellion.
 Li Hualong was joined by experienced generals from Korea, and after months of careful preparation, he led an army of approximately 240,000 soldiers divided into eight corps.
 The final offensive was launched in March 1600.
 The rebel forces, estimated to be around 150,000 soldiers, put up a fierce fight, but were ultimately defeated in mid-July when the Ming army captured Yang Yinglong's stronghold at Hailongtun.
 Yang Yinglong took his own life, and his territory was incorporated into the standard Chinese administrative system.

-Other rebellions and border wars

-During the reign of the Wanli Emperor, multiple domestic uprisings and revolts took place.
-The most significant were those organized by the White Lotus sect in Shandong in 1587 and 1616.

-Following the signing of a peace agreement with the Mongol leader Altan Khan in 1571 the resumption of Sino-Mongol trade, the Ming state's relations with its northern neighbors were generally peaceful, but armed clashes occasionally occurred, sometimes involving tens of thousands of men.
-Ming troops also conducted raids into Mongolia and Manchuria, burning settlements, killing resisting leaders, and capturing livestock.
-For example, in 1591, General Li Chengliang destroyed a Mongol camp during a raid, killing 280 Mongols and scattering over a thousand more.

-After 1571, relations with the Mongols living north and northwest of Beijing calmed down, but the Mongols in Ordos remained restless and conducted raids into Gansu.
-Ming armies fought them with general success, utilizing Tibetan and Uyghur auxiliary units.
-Similarly, Mongols in the northeast attacked the Ming region of Liaodong, bringing up to 30,000–50,000 cavalry into battle.
-In 1598, General Li Rusong, the commander of the region, even fell in battle against them.

-Occasional fighting also occurred on the southwestern border, where the Burmese encroached on the frontier.
-In 1582–1583 and again in 1584, the Ming army, led by General Liu Ting, repelled them and penetrated deep into Burma.
-The Burmese attacked Yunnan again in the last decade of the 16th century.
-In 1594, the governor of Yunnan organized a counterattack with Siam, and in 1600, combined Ming-Siamese forces burned the Burmese capital of Pegu.
-In 1607, the Viets also conducted a raid into the borderlands of Yunnan and Guangxi.